 — This word means “free”.
 Often hotels will serve a complimentary breakfast (included in the cost of your room), or have complimentary shampoos and soaps in the bathroom.

 — When guests arrive at the hotel, they check in to get their room key.
 On their last morning, they check out to pay their bill.

 — This is money that guests pay before actually staying in the hotel.
 People often use it to reserve (hold/save) their place, and there are policies (rules) about what happens to the money if they cancel their reservation.

 — Most hotels use key cards (that look like credit cards) instead of an actual key to get into the room.
 Sometimes, the card’s magnetic strip deactivates, causing it to fail when trying to open the door correctly.

 morning call/wake-up call

 — At many hotels, guests can ask that hotel staff call them at a certain time to wake them up, instead of relying on an alarm clock.

 — You might get complaints from guests that a room near theirs is being too loud, or noisy.

 — Guests need to know the number of the room where they’re staying.

 — If guests break or ruin something in the room, they might need to pay a damage charge.
-If a deposit was made, this type of expense might be paid for from the deposit.
+If you made a deposit, you might use it to cover expenses of this type.

 — This is the piece of paper with a guest’s total charges (expenses) that they need to pay when they check out.